 1 1/2 tablespoons ground paprika

 Spread the rub under the skin, on top of the skin and inside the turkey cavity.
 That’s all you need to do before deep frying your turkey.
 It’ll turn that fat on the skin into something seriously delicious!

-#5 Deep Fried Turkey Rub Recipe: Southern Rub from Chowhound
+Recipe #5: Southern Rub from Chowhound

 Another one of our favourite recipe sites is Chowhound.
 Similar to Epircurious, these guys really know what they’re doing in the kitchen and we’ve never had a bad recipe from this site.
 Here is there Southern Style deep fried turkey rub recipe.